The Boundary value problems for second order elliptic operators satisfying a Carleson condition

 Let us now deal with the issue of the metric.
 We want to work with the simplest possible metric on $\Omega$ available.
 Since we only work on $\Omega_{t_0}$ we take our metric tensor there to be a product $d\sigma\otimes dt$ where $d\sigma$ is the original metric tensor on $\Omega$ restricted to $\dom$.
 The product metric $d\sigma\otimes dt$ is different from the original metric on $\Omega$, but they are both smooth and comparable, that is the distances between points are comparable.
 Now we express the operator $L$ in this new product metric.\vglue2mm

-We note that under this pullback the new coefficients of our operator are going to satisfy the same Carleson condition as the original coefficients with Carleson norm comparable to the original.
+We note that under this what is effectively a change of variables, the new coefficients of our operator are going to satisfy the same Carleson condition as the original coefficients with Carleson norm comparable to the original.
 We observe in particular that the Carleson condition implies that $\nabla A\in L^\infty_{loc}( \Omega_{t_0})$ hence any solution of $Lu=0$ on $\Omega_{t_0}$ has a well defined pointwise gradient $\nabla u$.
 Furthermore, in the product metric $d\sigma\otimes dt$, the gradient $\nabla u$ can be written as

 where $\nabla_T$ is the gradient restricted to the $n-1$ dimensional set $\dom\times\{t=\text{const}\}$.\vglue2mm